videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/understanding-call-quality.md

 ### `1.
 Resolutions and Framerates`

-- Resolution and framerate are key metrics for video quality in a video call app.
-Resolution refers to the number of pixels in a video image, while framerate refers to the number of frames displayed per second.
+- Resolution and frame rate are key metrics for video quality in a video call app.
+Resolution refers to the number of pixels in a video image, while frame rate refers to the number of frames displayed per second.

-- Higher resolutions and framerates can provide better video quality, but they also require more bandwidth and processing power.
+- Higher resolutions and frame rates can provide better video quality, but they also require more bandwidth and processing power.
 It's important to optimize these metrics for the devices and network conditions of your users.

-- For example, if most of your users are on mobile devices, a lower resolution and framerate may be more appropriate to ensure smooth playback and minimize bandwidth usage.
+- For example, if most of your users are on mobile devices, a lower resolution and frame rate may be more appropriate to ensure smooth playback and minimize bandwidth usage.

-- If most of your users are on mobile and desktop devices, having higher resolution for desktop and mid resolutions for mobile devices can help in improving the performance and quality as we will be saving the bandwith on the mobile end..
+- If most of your users are on mobile and desktop devices, having higher resolution for desktop and mid-resolutions for mobile devices can help in improving the performance and quality as we will be saving the bandwidth on the mobile end.

 ### `2.
 Bitrate`

-- Bitrate is the number of bits per second send or recieved during the transmission of audio or video streams.
-Bitrate can be a key parameter to determine the quality of the audio or video streams, as it should be fine tuned for each resolution to achieve the best match of performance and bandwidth utilization.
+- Bitrate is the number of bits per second send or received during the transmission of audio or video streams.
+Bitrate can be a key parameter to determine the quality of the audio or video streams, as it should be fine-tuned for each resolution to achieve the best match of performance and bandwidth utilization.

 - If the users are having excellent network conditions, higher bitrate can result in much better video quality but on the other hand, having very high bitrates on the mobile devices can result in heating issues due to high computation required to encode and decode the videos.